anz-bank/go-course/09_json/nickolee/README.md

 - Creating custom error types to suit your project needs
 - Thread safety using sync.Mutex
 - Test coverage using [test suites](https://godoc.org/github.com/stretchr/testify/suite)
+- Implement ability to convert between Go in memory objects to JSON representation and vice versa
+- Implement ability to accept user input from CLI and read data from a file
+- Load data from json text file and store in an instance of storer

 ## Prerequisites